borjanavarro/borjanavarro.github.io/README.md

-# Some practise exercise in HTML, CSS and JS
+# Some practice exercise in HTML, CSS and JS